kingdomlevel/kingdomlevel.github.io/index.markdown

 ## <a name="software"></a>software
 I'm interested in creative applications of software, making software (+ development) accessible, and interesting ways of thinking about web technology.
++ I work at BBC Bitesize, the BBC's flagship online education resource for school age pupils in the UK, since Feb 2022.
-+ I work at [Delic](https://www.delic.network/),  an Edinburgh-based platform for collaborative music, since September 2021.
-Development in React w GraphQL, AWS etc.
++ I worked at [Delic](https://www.delic.network/), an Edinburgh-based platform for collaborative music, from September 2021-February 2022.
+Development in React w GraphQL, AWS etc. Startup culture (rolling w the punches 🥊).
 + I worked as a software developer at [Snook](https://wearesnook.com) March-August 2021.
 Work with public sector clients on service design projects.
 Coding in React and Django, plus lots of dev-ops exposure!
 Learned lots from some amazing people from non-software disciplines.
 + I taught software skills at the coding bootcamp [CodeClan](https://codeclan.com/) from 2019-2021.
 I worked with Python, Ruby, React, Node, Java, Vue etc, and I got **tons** better at being a software dev.
 + I worked as a full stack developer for [Cezanne HR](https://cezannehr.com/) from 2017-2019.
 I worked with C#, .NET, TypeScript & Angular.